gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 - `self.iface`: arguably the most important instance.
 It saves a reference to the QGIS GUI interface (`qgis.gui.QgisInterface`)

 - `locale`: all code lines concerning locales, you can (more or less) safely ignore for now.
-They mostly deal with translations.
+They mostly deal with translations and internationalization.

 - `self.actions`: a container for `QAction`s, which we'll explain a little later.